pact-foundation/pact-specification/README.md

 }
 ```

-#### Content-Type header matching should include charset in the matching
+#### Content-Type header matching should include parameters in the matching

-A lot of failures with content types arise when the actual header includes a charset, while the expectation does not.
+A lot of failures with content types arise when the actual header includes a charset parameter, while the expectation does not.
-It is desirable that this not fail matching when the charset is the default.
+It is desirable that this not fail matching when the charset is supplied, following Postel's law.

 For example, the expected header is set to `application/json` while the actual one is `application/json;charset=UTF-8`.

-Here, UTF-8 is the default, so these two values should be equivalent.
+Here, charset parameter is additional data, so these two values should be equivalent.

 #### Allow schemas to be defined request, response and message content